HobbyMate Q100 micro FPV quadcopter for indoor fun

 The package arrived in about 28 days, probably it took so long because of the winter holidays.
-All the components where stuffed in a surprisingly small box (11 x 3.5 x 21cm).
-The parts where sealed in separate labeled bags.
+All the components were stuffed in a surprisingly small box (11 x 3.5 x 21cm).
+The parts were sealed in separate labeled bags.
 A short description (user manual) about the flight controller and how to flash new firmware is also included in the box.

-In order to assembly the KIT you will need only few tools, a cutting clamp and a basic soldering iron.
+In order to assembly the KIT you will need only a few tools, a cutting clamp, and a basic soldering iron.

 HobbyMate Q100 review – Flight controller (N32 6 DOS)

-The HobbyMate Q100 is build around the tiny Naze32 brushed flight controller (FC).
-Currently there are four variants of this FC: N32 6 DOF, N32 Acro, N32 10DOF and Naze 32 Full.
+The HobbyMate Q100 is built around the tiny Naze32 brushed flight controller (FC).
+Currently, there are four variants of this FC: N32 6 DOF, N32 Acro, N32 10DOF and Naze 32 Full.

 Although the Naze32 6 DOS does not feature a magnetometer sensor or a barometer sensor, it is a capable flight controller for experienced FPV pilots.
-The Naze32 is suitable for quad-copters as well for hexa-copters.
+The Naze32 is suitable for quad-copters as well as hexacopters.

-The FC has size of 33mm x 20mm and weights only couple of grams.
-The brain of the N32 6 DOS FC is the STM32F103CB micro controller.
+The FC has a size of 33mm x 20mm and weighs only a couple of grams.
+The brain of the N32 6 DOS FC is the STM32F103CB microcontroller.